 Your Ghost Hunt at Ryecroft Hall

 Ryecroft Hall in Manchester has produced some frightening paranormal activity during ghost hunts and paranormal investigations, including objects being moved by unseen hands, dark shadowy figures moving around and the sounds of disembodied voices from empty rooms.
-This former hospital even has a cellar which was once used as a mortuary and people have fled in fear due to the oppressive nature of this area.

 The Ghosts of Ryecroft Hall

-With a reputation for ghostly activity and the cellar (once used as a morgue during the hall's time as a hospital) has had reports of apparitions walking from room to room.
+With a reputation for ghostly activity many areas have had reports of apparitions walking from room to room.
 A childlike figure in Victorian clothing is often seen on the main staircase and is believed to be that of a young girl known to have fallen to her death there.
-Other apparitions have included Soldiers, a young woman in a mop cap, a First world War Nurse and a woman in a long dark dress.
-Also, unexplained smells have appeared from nowhere, extreme drops in temperature have been felt, bells have rung and items have even been thrown.

 The History of Ryecroft Hall

-Ryecroft Hall was built in 1849 by James Buckley, a wealthy family man who owned the Cotton Mills at Ryecroft.
-The Hall took several years to build, with all the necessary comforts of a Victorian gentleman; a library, large dining room, study, billiard room, ball room as well as sitting rooms bedrooms and servants quarters.
+The Hall took several years to build, with all the necessary comforts of a Victorian gentleman; a library, large dining room, study, billiard room, ball room as well as sitting rooms bedrooms.
 The outbuildings had stables and coach houses.
 Many of the rooms still have the original wood panelling and very ornate ceilings which are still in existence.

-James Buckley had died in 1851 with the hall still unfinished and it was inherited by his son also a James, who then sold it to his brother William Smith Buckley who lived in the luxury of the hall until his death in 1877.
 In 1885 the hall was passed on to Abel Buckley, William’s cousin.
-(Another Abel!)
 Abel lived at Ryecroft Hall for 22 years, he was an extremely rich man having interests in collieries, hotels and banks as well as retaining interests in cotton mills the start of his wealth.
 He was a Congregationalist and gave large amounts of money for the building of the Albion Chapel in Ashton.
-(Was it built to be taller than the nearby Parish church, there was a lot of religious rivalry in the nineteenth century)

 Your Event Includes